Calibrated Mechanism Design: Calibrated Mechanism Design

 Note that the mechanism is incentive compatible and individually rational when the buyer has access to the calibrated information structure.
 As the results that follow allow us to establish, this is indeed the optimal calibrated mechanism. \end{example}

-\paragraph{Private value environments} A natural case to consider is that when agents' payoffs are state-independent so that either the designer has statistical information about the agents' types as in \autoref{example:cml}, or the state is payoff-relevant only to the designer.
-Formally, for each agent $i$, their utility function can be written as $\payi(\alloci,\typei)$, and hence this corresponds to a private values environment.
+\paragraph{Private value environments} A natural case to consider is that when agents' payoffs are state independent, that is, for each agent $i$, the agent's utility function can be written as $\payi(\alloci,\typei)$.
+Under private values, the state describes either statistical information about the agents' types as in \autoref{example:cml}, or a payoff-relevant variable for the designer.

 \autoref{theorem:pv} collects our main characterization result for this case.
-To state it, let $\mechanism_\full$ denote the following mechanism: For each $(\state,\cor)\in\States\times[0,1]$, $\mechanism_\full(\cdot,\state,\cor):\Types\to\Delta(\Alloc)$ is the designer optimal incentive compatible and individually rational direct mechanism when it is common knowledge that the state is \state. \begin{theorem}[Private values] Under private values, the designer's payoff under a calibrated mechanism is the same payoff he would obtain by choosing $\mechanism_\full$. \end{theorem} That is, in private values environments, the calibration constraint pushes the designer toward full transparency.
+To state it, let $\mechanism_\full$ denote the following mechanism: For each $(\state,\cor)\in\States\times[0,1]$, $\mechanism_\full(\cdot,\state,\cor):\Types\to\Delta(\Alloc)$ is the designer optimal incentive compatible and individually rational direct mechanism when it is common knowledge that the state is \state. \begin{theorem}[Private values] Under private values, the designer's payoff under the optimal calibrated mechanism is the same payoff he would obtain by choosing $\mechanism_\full$. \end{theorem} That is, in private values environments, the calibration constraint pushes the designer toward full transparency.
 In particular, in settings with transferable utility in which the designer possesses statistical information about the agents' types, \autoref{theorem:pv} implies the designer cannot engage in Cr\'emer-McLean style schemes under calibration, and hence extract full surplus.
 Whereas the implication of calibrated mechanism design in private values environments is powerful, the result is fairly intuitive: The designer benefits from making the mechanism opaque by pooling states inasmuch as it weakens the incentive or participation constraints of the agents.
-Under private values, however, agents' incentive constraints depend on the state only through the allocation rule, and calibration imposes constraints on the allocation state-by-state.
+Under private values, however, agents' incentive constraints depend on the state only through the mechanism, and calibration imposes constraints on the mechanism state-by-state.\footnote{A tempting comparison is \citet[Prop.
+11]{maskin1990principal}: with private values and quasilinear utilities, the informed principal's unique equilibrium payoff coincides with the state-by-state optimum.
+The authors show this conclusion depends on quasilinearity: absent this assumption, an informed principal can benefit from concealing his information in the case of private values.
+Instead, \autoref{theorem:pv} relies neither on quasilinearity nor on the designer's lack of commitment.}